TimHanewich/diagnosing-ens160/readme.md

 Read 6 byte(s) from register 0x20 at address 0x53: 129,2,176,0,150,2
 ```

-## Reverse-Engineering how it works

-### At Init:
-- Reads 2 bytes from register `0x00`, validating device identity (96,1 are the correct bytes)
-- Writes byte `2` to register `0x10`, turning the operating mode to on (sensing)
-- Reads back byte `2` from register `0x10`, validating

 ## Seems to work on Raspberry Pi 3
 On June 8, 2024, I had an ENS160 sensor that was NOT working at all on a Raspberry Pi Pico.
-I plugged it into a Raspberry Pi 3, it started working throuhg that.
+I plugged it into a Raspberry Pi 3, it started working perfectly right away.

 What I saw when using it for the first time, running `main.py` on commit `c6634ce58400f9b807fe5c89328a88f866316022`:
 ```